0xnu/trading212/README.md

 An unofficial Go library for interacting with the [Trading212](https://trading212.com) API.

+> [!WARNING]
+> Disclaimer: Using the Trading212 Golang library to create trading bots involves risks, including potential losses from market volatility and reliance on historical price patterns that may not predict future movements.
+External factors like news events and economic changes can also affect the bot's performance, so only invest money you can afford to lose.

 ### Generating API Key

 Create an API key for Trading212 by following these steps: